TelegramTools/TLImporter/README.md

 ## Credits

 This couldn't be possible without [TLSharp](https://github.com/sochix/TLSharp), by sochix, and a also [TelegramClient](https://github.com/vik-borisov/TelegramClient) by vik-borisov.
-They both helped me during the coding of the app, but I finally went with TLSharp for the final release of this app
+They both helped me during the coding of the app, but I finally went with TLSharp for the final release of this app.

+Also, huge acknowledgements to Telegram for making such a great messenger!

 **Please, give credits to me and all the original authors when using some parts of their hard work in your own projects**